buguroo/cuckooautoinstall/README.md

 Improve the script (sorry for my bad Bash skills).

-Add args to enable and disable functions like: no install django, no enable mongodb, select virtualbox/kvm installation etc.
+Add args to enable and disable functions like: no install django, no enable mongodb, select virtualbox/kvm installation, apply only a workarround patch (like the django patch) etc.

 ...